12 Ways to Market Your Small Business on a Shoestring Budget

 Taking your business to the next level is all about dreaming big.
 When you’ve found someone to help you with the manufacturing, and you want the whole world to know what you have to offer, there should be no limits that you set yourself.

-Take a look at the following hints and tips about how to market your small business on a shoestring budget, and you’ll be amazed at all the new ideas you come up with.
+Look at the following hints and tips about how to market your small business on a shoestring budget, and you’ll be amazed at all the new ideas you come up with.

 1. Produce an email newsletter to stay in touch with your audience